Xinyi "Emily" Cao

 During high school, I was fascinated by the study of history and social sciences.
 Learning about real-life issues that are happening around the society we reside in has been my point of interest.
 Extending my academic curiosity, I conducted research on the role of media during the enactment of Martial Law in 1961, Korea.
 I am also passionate about the betterment of the quality of living for every individual through humanity work.
 I organized a long-term collaborative project with a local NGO in Cambodia to enhance female hygiene and sex education in Siem Reap, Cambodia.

-The enlightenment I gained through the interaction with Khmer girls has inspired me to found the first feminist club in my high school.
-I have been lucky enough to be invited to present myself in the 2020 International Women’s Organization forum.
-The leadership roles I held as the president of Student Council, MUN team, Women’s rights club, and Art Resource Council have encouraged me to appreciate my opportunities to serve others.
+The enlightenment I gained through the interaction with Khmer girls has inspired me to find the first feminist club in my high school.
+I have been lucky enough to be invited to present myself at the 2020 International Women’s Organization forum.
+The leadership roles I held as the president of the Student Council, MUN team, Women’s rights club, and Art Resource Council have encouraged me to appreciate my opportunities to serve others.

 Jingyi (Angel) Lai